-Dimensions RM classes are used to define and control the information types to be managed within a project.
+Dimensions RM classes are used to define and control the information types to be managed within an instance.
 Typically, Dimensions RM classes correspond to the work products of the engineering processes that are to be supported.
-Common examples of classes include Marketing\ Requirements, Customer\Requirements, Security\Requirements, Software\Requirements, Hardware\Requirements, Action\Items, Test Cases, and Engineering Change Proposals.
+Common examples of classes include Marketing\ Requirements, Customer\Requirements, Security\Requirements, Software\Requirements, Hardware\Requirements, Action\Items, Test\Cases, and Engineering\Change\Proposals.